· FODMAP Diet Guide · guides · 8 min read

 - Food intolerances – Beyond FODMAPs (histamine, salicylates)

-- Motility issues – Gastroparesis or slow transit constipation
+- Motility issues – Gastroparesis (delayed stomach emptying) or slow transit constipation

 - Functional dyspepsia – Upper GI bloating and discomfort